Stretches in bed: You Can Easily Do When Stuck in Bed

 This exercise primarily works on hamstrings and hip flexors; however, like any other physical exercise, it also engages core and back muscles.

-Adjust your position to sitting upright with your back against pillows or the headboard.
-Make sure your feet are placed as far apart as possible with your toes pointing up.
+Adjust your position to sit upright with your back against pillows or the headboard.
+Make sure your feet are placed as far apart as possible, with your toes pointing up.
 Slowly pivot your torso towards one leg and then towards the other.
 As you perform the repetitions, continue to breathe deeply.
 Lastly, while leaning forward, keep your legs together and extend your arms so they reach toward your feet.

 Stretch 4: Supine Stretch and Twist

-Begin by lying on your back.
-With a supine posture, place your knees in so your feet are flat against the bed.
-Gently pull your knees inwards towards your chest, grabbing beneath with both hands.
-The fetal position: knees are pulled close to the torso while the arms are circled around the shins.
-You should stay in this position while focusing on breathing for about 10–15 seconds.
-After that, rock from side to side for 10-15 seconds—you can also place your legs straight out and stretch your arms wide on each side of the body.
+After that, rock from side to side for 10-15 seconds—you can also place your legs straight out and stretch your arms wide on each side of your body.
 In an upper body side-lying position and while keeping the lower arms straight, level with shoulders, bring legs together to around 90 degrees off the margin and allow them to follow your placed torso into a flat turn.
 As you deepen your breath, put a pause while rotating to one side, then proceed to the other.
 Do this procedure a couple of times.

 Stretch 5: Neck and Shoulder Stretch